-- If you have chosen your church, the director and the clergy will set it up.
+- If you have chosen your church or place of worship, the director and the clergy will set it up.

 - Pick your date and time.

-- Typically the viewing is held the night before the funeral service.
-But you can also plan to have it an hour or two before the funeral.
+- Typically the viewing is held the night before the funeral or memorial service.
+But you can also plan to have it an hour or two before the service.